-- "FOR" the election of the Class II directors who have been nominated by the Board of Directors; - "FOR" the ratification of the appointment of Deloitte & Touche LLP as AngioDynamics' independent registered public accounting firm for the fiscal year ending May 31, 2021; - "FOR" the approval (on an advisory basis) of the compensation of our named executive officers; - "FOR" the approval of the AngioDynamics, Inc. 2020 Equity Incentive Plan; - "FOR" the approval of the AngioDynamics, Inc. Employee Stock Purchase Plan, as amended, to increase the total number of shares of common stock reserved for issuance under the plan from 3,500,000 to 4,000,000; and with respect to any other matter that may properly be brought before the Annual Meeting, in accordance with the judgment of the person or persons voting.
+"FOR" the election of the Class I directors who have been nominated by the Board of Directors;

+"FOR" the ratification of the appointment of Deloitte & Touche LLP as AngioDynamics' independent registered public accounting firm for the fiscal year ending May 31, 2023;

+"FOR" the approval (on an advisory basis) of the compensation of our named executive officers;

+"FOR" the approval of the increase in the number of shares available for issuance under the AngioDynamics, Inc. 2020 Stock and Incentive Award Plan; and with respect to any other matter that may properly be brought before the Annual Meeting, in accordance with the judgment of the persons named as proxies.
 We do not expect that any matter other than as described in this proxy statement will be brought before the Annual Meeting.

+"FOR" the approval of the increase in the number of shares available for issuance under the AngioDynamics, Inc. Employee Stock Purchase Plan.